The league match between Real Madrid and F.C. Barcelona will take place in a few days.

 So we get

-We could check that this point corresponds to the point from which you can see the 3 sides of the triangle from a 120ş angle.
+We could check that this point corresponds to the point from which you can see the 3 sides of the triangle from a 120º angle.

-And likewise we can also check that the situation of this point doesn't depend on the distance from Xabi Alonso.
-The point will be the same if he is 40 m. far from the line between Cristiano and Di María that if he's only 20 m. far from it.
+And likewise we can also check that the situation of this point doesn't depend on the distance from Xabi Alonso, whenever the angle that Xabi draws with the other 2 players is smaller than 120º (in such case, Özil should stand at the same place in the pitch than Xabi Alonso, in the vertex).
+The point will be the same if Xabi is 40 m. far from the line between Cristiano and Di María that if he's only 20 m. far from it.
 It only depends on the separation between these 2 players (CD = 2 BD), because:

 Named in honor of the 17th century French mathematician Pierre Fermat who posed the following problem to the Italian scientist Evangelista Torricelli (1608 - 1647): 'Given an acute-angled triangle ABC, construct a point P such that the sum of the distances from it to the 3 vertices A, B and C is the minimum possible'.